WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 Body Elements
 ^^^^^^^^^^^^^

-The Body Elements library shown below contains one block: the ``Rigid Body`` block.
-It is used to represent rigid bodies.
-At least one instance of this block is required in each model.
+The Body Elements library shown below contains four body types in two blocks: the ``Rigid Body`` block and the ``Flex Body`` block.
+The rigid body block is used to represent hydrodynamic, nonhydrodynamic, and drag bodies.
+Each type of rigid body is a `Variant Sub-system <https://www.mathworks.com/help/simulink/slref/variant-subsystems.html>`_.
+Before simulation, one variant is activated by a flag in the body object (body.nhBody=0,1,2).

-The ``Rigid Body`` block is used to represent a rigid body in the simulation.
+The flex body block is used to represent hydrodynamic bodies that contain additional flexible degrees of freedom ('generalized body modes').
+The flex body is determined automatically by the degrees of freedom contained in the BEM input data.
+At least one instance of a hydrodynamic body block (rigid or flex) is required in each model.
+The :ref:user-advanced-features-body section describes the various types of WEC-Sim bodies in detail.

-The user has to name the blocks ``body(i)`` (where i=1,2,...).
+Both in Simulink and the input file, the user has to name the blocks ``body(i)`` (where i=1,2,...).
 The mass properties, hydrodynamic data, geometry file, mooring, and other properties are then specified in the input file.
 Within the body block, the wave radiation, wave excitation, hydrostatic restoring, viscous damping, and mooring forces are calculated.

 .. figure:: /_static/images/WEC-Sim_Lib_bodies.PNG
    :width: 400pt